5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 ## I. Checking config.plist for errors

-Currently there are three automated methods to check your `config.plist` for errors:

-- **Online**: [**OpenCore Sanity Checker**](https://opencore.slowgeek.com/) ~~is~~ was a useful site to check your config for errors.
-It hasn't been updated a long time and only fully support OpenCore up to version 0.6.6 and shouldn't be relied on when using newer versions of OpenCore.
-It compares your config with the database of the OpenCore Installation Guide.
-Correct entries are highlighted in green, errors are highlighted in red, so you can easily address a problem.
-You can also copy the link to the result of the sanity check to point out config issues in forums, etc..
-The source code is available if someone would like to implement it in a new or updated site: [OCSanity](https://github.com/rlerdorf/OCSanity).

-- **Offline**: The OpenCore package comes with a `Utilities` folder.
-In it, you will find `ocvalidate`.
-Drag it into Terminal, leave a blank space, drag in your config.plist next and press [ENTER].
-It will point to section in the config they relate to.
-With the help of [OCConfgCompare](https://github.com/corpnewt/OCConfigCompare), Sample.plist and [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) you can correct all errors quite fast.

-- **Using OpenCore Auxiliary Tools** ([**OCAT**](https://github.com/ic005k/QtOpenCoreConfig)): Tool for editing and updating OpenCore files, drivers, kexts and the config.plist.
-Its best feature is that it automatically updates any outdated config.plist to the latest structure and feature-set without changing your settings: like adding, renaming, removing or relocating entries.
-So no more manual editing of the config structure is required to bring it up to date, which was a tremendous p.i.t.a before.<br>
+Use [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig): Configurator App for editing and updating OpenCore files, drivers, kexts and the config.plist.
+Its best feature is that it can automatically update/migrate any outdated config.plist to the latest structure and feature-set without changing your settings: like adding, renaming, removing or relocating entries.
+So no more manual editing of the config structure is required to bring it up to date, which was a tremendous p.i.t.a before.
+It has OC Validate integrated which points at possible configuration errors.

 But to be clear: OCAT does not fix configuration errors (apart from those caused by structural differences between an outdated and current config).
 In other words: if your config.plist was configured incorrectly before, it still will be afterwards!

-While Sanity Checker focuses on correct settings for the selected system, OC Validate checks the structure as well as the syntax of the config for errors.
-OCAT can update the structure automatically and has OC Validate built in.
-Therefore, it makes sense to check the config in two steps: first online and then offline.

-**CAUTION**: Don't use OpenCore Configurator for editing your `config.plist` when using nightly builds of OpenCore.
-Because it automatically adds entries to the config which may have been removed or relocated in the config.
-This results in errors when rebooting.
 </details>
 <details>
 <summary><strong>Fixing Boot Issues</strong></summary>